aspose-3d/Aspose.3D-Doc-md/net/release-notes/release-notes-2017/aspose-3d-for-net-17-11-november-2017/_index.md

 /// The factor should be ranged between 0(0%, fully opaque) and 1(100%, fully transparent)

-/// Any invalid factor value will be clampped.
+/// Any invalid factor value will be clamped.

 /// </summary>